esp-rs/book/src/installation/index.md

 ## RISC-V targets

-The `RISC-V` architecture has support by the mainline Rust compiler, making the setup process relatively simple.
+The `RISC-V` architecture has support by the official Rust compiler, making the setup process relatively simple.
 There are two ways to proceed with the installation:
 - Using the official Rust tools
 - Using [`espup`, a tool that will be covered later]